Prometheus-X-association/edge-translators/docs/design-document.md

 ## Configuration and deployment settings
-The deployment of the translator will be done through docker containers.
+**Deployment**: The deployment of the translator will be done through docker containers.
 Even if the translator will work on CPU, the better for deployment will be to have GPU available.
 As a dependency, ElasticSearch will have to be deployed independently (on premise or cloud deployment available).
 Translator’s companion apps can be deployed to any infrastructure through docker containers.

+**Logging and Operations**: The Translator will logs operations, errors, and warnings to standard output and / or a cloud logging system.
+Logging includes details such as incoming & output requests, calls to main components, calls to external api, ontology and terminology transformation traces.
+Error scenarios, such as failed input request, error during structure or value transformation, failed queries to dependant components, …. are logged with appropriate error codes and descriptions to aid in troubleshooting and debugging.

 ## Third Party Components & Licenses